If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 Do you fear that your eyeshadow has gone bad?
 Have you been glamming up with the same palette for months, and now you are unsure whether it is safe to keep using?

 Well, fear no more!
-In this article, we will uncover the surprising truth behind expired makeup.
+In this article, we will uncover the surprising truth behind expired makeup products.
 I will answer your hottest questions, from how long eyeshadow lasts to how you can tell if yours has gone bad.

 Get ready for a deep dive into all things related to expiration dates on cosmetics!